DeMarco Murray: Philadelphia Eagles

 On March 9, 2015, it was reported in the media that Frank Gore had agreed in principle to a contract with the Philadelphia Eagles to replace LeSean McCoy, who was recently traded to the Buffalo Bills.
-However, the following day, Gore had second thoughts and signed instead with the Indianapolis Colts.
+However, the following day, Gore had second thoughts and signed with the Indianapolis Colts instead.

 Following this setback, the team reached an agreement with Ryan Mathews for a three-year deal.
 However, the Eagles quickly turned their attention into signing Murray, who was still available in free agency.
-On March 12, Murray agreed to a five-year, $42 million contract, joining his former college teammate, quarterback Sam Bradford.
+On March 12, Murray agreed to a five-year, $42 million contract, joining former college teammate quarterback Sam Bradford.

-In his first game with the Eagles, Murray had just eight carries for nine yards.
-However, he scored two touchdowns, an eight-yard run and a five-yard reception, in a narrow 26–24 road loss to the Atlanta Falcons on Monday Night Football.
+In his first game with the Eagles, Murray had only eight carries for nine yards.
+However, he scored two touchdowns, an eight-yard run and a five-yard reception, during the narrow 26–24 road loss to the Atlanta Falcons on Monday Night Football.
 The team received criticism due to his sparse usage.
-In the next game against his former team, the Dallas Cowboys, Murray was held up again, rushing for only two yards on 13 carries and catching five passes for 53 yards during a 20–10 loss.
+In the next game against his former team, the Dallas Cowboys, Murray was held up again, rushing for only two yards on 13 carries and catching five passes for 53 yards during the 20–10 loss.
 Murray's Week 2 performance marked the fewest rushing yards through the first two games for a defending rushing champion since Doug Russell of the Chicago Cardinals in 1936.
-Murray missed Week 3 against the New York Jets due to a hamstring injury, while Mathews ran for 108 yards and Darren Sproles scored two touchdowns.
-Despite Mathews' success, Murray was named the starter for a Week 4 divisional matchup with the Washington Redskins.
+Murray missed the Week 3 matchup against the New York Jets due to a hamstring injury, while Mathews ran for 108 yards and Darren Sproles scored two touchdowns.
+Despite Mathews' success, Murray was named the starter for a Week 4 divisional matchup against the Redskins.
 He had a 30-yard run in the first quarter, but finished the 23–20 road loss with eight carries for 36 yards.
-During a Week 6 27–7 victory over the New York Giants, Murray rushed for 112 yards and a touchdown on 21 carries, which turned out to be his only 100-yard game of the season.
+During a Week 6 27–7 victory over the Giants, Murray rushed for 112 yards and a touchdown on 21 carries, which turned out to be his only 100-yard game of the season.